pic

 What are the types of fatty liver?

-NAFLD is a type of fatty liver disease not related to alcohol consumption.
-Researchers theorize that excess fat accumulates from many factors, including lifestyle and medical history.
+MASLD is a type of fatty liver disease not related to alcohol consumption.
+Researchers theorize that excess fat accumulates from many factors, including genetics, lifestyle, and medical history.
 Obesity and diabetes increase your risk of NAFLD.

-Alcoholic fatty liver disease, or alcoholic steatosis, occurs from heavy alcohol consumption.
+Alcoholic liver disease, or ALD, occurs from heavy alcohol consumption.
 Your liver metabolizes most of the alcohol you drink, which is harmful to the liver.
 Over time, the excess alcohol damages the liver, leading to inflammation and liver damage.

 Alcoholic fatty liver disease is the first sign of liver damage from alcohol.